nodrogluap/OpenDBA/README.md

 ## Method details (or, Why Should I Use This?)

 DBA is the algorithm for optimal alignment of multiple numeric sequences to each other.
 This is the arbitrary quantitative data equivalent of the well characterized nominal data [Multiple Sequence Alignment](https://en.wikipedia.org/wiki/Multiple_sequence_alignment) problem in bioinformatics (DNA and amino acid sequences).
 For original DBA details please see https://github.com/fpetitjean/DBA.
-Three features of this implementation are worth highighting.
+Three features of this implementation are worth highlighting.

 1. The first and most expensive step of DBA is the identification of a "medoid" sequence with minimum [DTW](https://en.wikipedia.org/wiki/Dynamic_time_warping) residual sum of squares among all input sequences, which requires an all-vs-all DTW pair analysis.
 OpenDBA achieves up to 3 orders of magnitude speedup over the original DBA implementation by running the embarrasingly parallelizable all-vs-all DTW computations as CUDA (Nvidia GPU) kernels.
 A novel DTW alignment method is used that minimizes the GPU global device memory requirements of this parallel computation, by calculating each *full* DTW cost matrix in stages, by vertical swath in each threadblock's L1 cache (low latency), storing only the intermediate result at the right edge of each swath back to device global memory (high latency) before the next swath is computed.
 Thousands of sequences can be compared in minutes on GPUs with only a few GB of GPU RAM.
 If multiple GPUs are available on one machine they will be automatically used to scale the speedup almost linearly.